xwang97/MARS/README.md

 # ✨ MARS: Toward More Efficient Multi-Agent Collaboration for LLM Reasoning

-This repository provides the necessary scripts and examples to run the **MARS** pipeline and reproduce the experimental results from our paper.
+This repository provides the necessary scripts and examples to run the **MARS** pipeline and reproduce the experimental results from our paper: [**MARS: toward more efficient multi-agent collaboration for LLM reasoning**](https://arxiv.org/abs/2509.20502) .

 ---